Quantitative Reductions and Vertex-Ranked Infinite Games (Full Version): Introduction

-Finally, in Section~\ref{sec:application} we provide examples of the versatility of vertex-ranked games: First, we define and solve request-response games with costs via quantitative reductions, showing \exptime-completeness of the problem of solving the former class of games.
-Second, we reduce quantitative Muller games as defined by McNaughton~\cite{McNaughton00} to vertex-ranked safety games via quantitative reductions, obtaining a novel proof of \exptime-membership of solving quantitative Muller games.
-Third, we discuss how to use vertex-ranked games to compute fault-resilient strategies in safety games with faults.
+Finally, in Section~\ref{sec:application} we provide three examples of the versatility of vertex-ranked games: First, we define and solve request-response games with costs via quantitative reductions.
+Second, we recall the definition of quantitative Muller games due to McNaughton~\cite{McNaughton00} and show how to solve these games via quantitative reductions as well.
+Third, we discuss how to use vertex-ranked games to compute fault-resilient strategies in safety games with faults~\cite{DallalNeiderTabuada16}.
 In such games, after Player~$0$ has picked a move, say to vertex~$v$, a fault may occur, which overrides the choice of Player~$0$ and the game continues in vertex~$v' \neq v$ instead.
 By using vertex-ranked games, we are able to compute strategies that are resilient against as many faults as possible.